Microsoft/azure-docs.pl-pl/articles/virtual-machines/workloads/sap/sap-high-availability-installation-wsfc-shared-disk.md

 ### <a name="failover-from-node-a-to-node-b"></a><a name="5e959fa9-8fcd-49e5-a12c-37f6ba07b916"></a>Tryb failover z węzła A do węzła B

-1. Wybierz jedną z tych opcji, aby zainicjować tryb failover grupy klastra \<usługi\> SAP SID z węzła klastra a w węźle klastra B:
+1. Wybierz jedną z tych opcji, aby zainicjować tryb failover \<SID\> grupy klastra SAP z węzła klastra a do węzła klastra B:
    - Menedżer klastra trybu failover
    - Klaster trybu failover programu PowerShell